-The Beverly S. Sheffield Education Center houses the Splash!
-Into the Edwards Aquifer exhibit, rotating exhibits in the central rotunda, and partners with the Austin Nature & Science Center to offer educational programs.
-Our mission is to foster stewardship of Barton Springs and the Edwards Aquifer through education.
+The Beverly S. Sheffield Education Center has housed the Splash!
+Into the Edwards Aquifer exhibit and various rotating exhibits, and has partnered with the Austin Nature & Science Center to offer educational programs.

 Sheffield Education Center Receives BSEACD 2017 EDUCATION AWARD

-At its December 14, 2017 meeting, the Board of Directors of the Barton Springs/Edwards Aquifer Conservation District selected its 2017 Groundwater Stewardship Award winners.
-The District presents these stewardship awards every two years to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the District.
+Every two years the Board of Directors of the Barton Springs/Edwards Aquifer Conservation District selected its Groundwater Stewardship Award winners to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the District.
+In 2017 the Beverly S. Sheffield Education Center was one of the awarded winners.

 Plan your Visit